prabeshjoshi/scf-nir/README.md

 F3: [855.0-862.0]   - [1012.0-1021.5] nm
 ```

-## Suggested code-availability statement

-> A reference implementation reproducing the results reported in this
-> manuscript is available at <REPO-URL> (archived at <ZENODO-DOI>).
-The
-> datasets analysed are public third-party benchmarks available from their
+> The datasets analysed are public third-party benchmarks available from their
 > original sources.

 ## License